 ESR analysed the wastewater in both cities to determine the amount, type and distribution of illicit drug use.
 Using a robust sampling protocol and a modified and validated extraction method, ESR tested for methamphetamine, heroin, cocaine, alpha PVP (bath salts) and ecstasy (MDMA).

-Seven months of sampling (seven consecutive days per month) have produced some interesting results over each seven day period.
+Seven months of sampling (seven consecutive days per month) produced interesting results over each seven-day period.

 Methamphetamine use is relatively constant day to day, suggesting habitual use.
 MDMA shows very distinct usage spikes at the weekends, suggesting recreational use.
 These patterns are reasonably consistent each month.

-No obvious patterns are emerging yet between months, but it is still early days.
-It would be expected to take years of monitoring before long term trends emerge.
+No obvious patterns are emerging yet and it would be expected to take years of monitoring before long term trends emerge.